joelkuiper/Llamora/README.md

 - **Embeddings are local.** The sentence model runs on your machine.
 Embeddings are stored in encrypted form alongside the rest of the data.
 - **SQLite-backed.** All persistent state is a single file.
 Migrations are applied automatically at startup.
 - **Single-user.** Multi-user and administrative interfaces are not implemented.

 ---

+## Stack

+**Backend:** Async Python ([Quart](https://quart.palletsprojects.com/)) with server-sent events for response streaming.
+Configuration via [Dynaconf](https://www.dynaconf.com/).
+Package management via [uv](https://docs.astral.sh/uv/).

+**Frontend:** [HTMX](https://htmx.org/) with server-rendered HTML fragments.
+No JavaScript framework.
+Native ES modules in development; [esbuild](https://esbuild.github.io/) for production bundles (vendored binary, driven by Python).
+Formatting and linting via [Biome](https://biomejs.dev/).

+**Storage:** SQLite.
+Single-file database, no ORM.
+Schema managed with lightweight incremental migrations.

+**Encryption:** [libsodium](https://doc.libsodium.org/) (via PyNaCl).
+Per-user symmetric key (DEK) wrapped by a password-derived key and a separate recovery code.

+**Inference:** Any [OpenAI-compatible](https://platform.openai.com/docs/api-reference/chat) `/v1/chat/completions` endpoint — in practice, [llama.cpp](https://github.com/ggerganov/llama.cpp) running locally.
+The client is the OpenAI Python SDK pointed at `127.0.0.1`.

+**Embeddings:** [FlagEmbedding](https://huggingface.co/BAAI/bge-small-en-v1.5) (bge-small-en-v1.5) for local sentence embeddings.
+[HNSWlib](https://github.com/nmslib/hnswlib) for approximate nearest-neighbour retrieval.

+**Key design decisions:**

+- *Server-rendered HTML over an SPA.* The server is the source of truth for all state.
+HTMX handles partial updates and navigation; the client manages transitions and feedback only.
+This keeps the frontend auditable and avoids a separate API layer.
+- *OpenAI-compatible abstraction.* Llamora is not tied to a specific model or runtime.
+Any locally running server that speaks `/v1/chat/completions` works.
+Swapping models requires no code changes.
+- *SQLite + per-user encryption.* No external database, no cloud dependency.
+The entire journal is a single file.
+Encryption happens at the application layer before writes.
+- *SSE for streaming.* Model output is pushed to the browser incrementally via server-sent events as it is generated, without polling or websockets.

+---